-Esau, I am sure, likely ate his stew and soon regretted what he gave up for it.
+Esau, I am sure, likely ate his stew and, as soon as his need was met, he realized just what he gave up to get it and it paled in comparison.
 He probably lived with that regret for quite some time.

-If we receive instant gratification often enough, we lose the ability to be patient.
+If we receive instant gratification often enough, we can easily lose the willingness to wait on God and for what He has for us.
 We lose the ability to manage expectations because we want what we want when we want it.

 We become driven by our flesh and its wants, rather than by the Spirit.
-We, in essence, remove God from the situation.
+In essence, we remove God from the situation.

 What blessings of God are we robbing ourselves of, what blessings are we giving up, by settling for stew?